 It is not possible to import content automatically - Moodle doesn't have this feature.
-However for a limited time each spring/summer the Learning Team are able to do this for you.
-Please contact your local Moodle representative or firstname.lastname@example.org
+However often the Learning Technology Faculty and School Support Team are able to do this for you.
+Please contact your local Moodle representative or email@example.com

 Q. What will happen to last year's module?

-Each autumn the modules will be recategorised as Archive and become "Read-only".
+Each autumn (around the second week in October) the modules will be recategorised as Archive and become "Read-only".
 You will still be able to import content form the old modules but not be able to make changes.